ozi121/Cyclystic-Project/README.md

 **The structure of the dataset are thesame.
-Now, I can proceed to merge all the dataset using the function 'bind_rows'**
+Now, I can proceed to merge all the dataset using the function >bind_rows**

 all_trips <- bind_rows (jan22, feb22, march22, april22, may22, june22, july22, aug22, sep22, oct22, nov22, dec22)